 Some people get born with a seemingly endless supply of immensely powerful magic, those people are the ones that become legends.
 Voldemort, Dumbledore, Potter.

 And some people get born with a tiny pool of weak magic... that's me.

-This room has hundreds of thousands of spells within it, just waiting for the right person to crack open the books and use the knowledge within... but I just don't have enough magic to use them effectively.
+This room has hundreds of thousands of spells within it, just waiting for the right person to crack open the books and use the knowledge within... but I just don't have enough magic to use most of them effectively.

 I'm not giving up, obviously.
 The Sorting Hat told me I was dangerously ambitious before it sent me to Slytherin despite my studious nature, and it was right.